NITCbase/nitcbase.github.io/docs/Roadmap/Stage11.md

 </details>

-And with that, your NITCbase now supports the creation and deletion of indexes.
-Verify your implementation with the exercises below!
+And with that, your NITCbase now supports the creation and deletion of indexes!
+Verify your implementation with the exercises below.

 ## Exercises